zhaola/583DataCollection/timepass/ck_instructions.md

 `ck run program:cbench-automotive-susan`

-And the output of the program will be stored in `~/CK/ctuning-programs/program/cbench-automotive-susan/tmp`
+and the output of the program will be stored in `~/CK/ctuning-programs/program/cbench-automotive-susan/tmp`.
+The timing outputs are printed to `stderr`, so they'll be in `tmp-output2.tmp`.